Ryww0/Carousel/README.md

 # Carousel

-///IN DEVELOPEMENT
+/// IN DEVELOPEMENT

 A simple carousel i've designed and made using HTML/CSS/JS.

-You can test it at the following adress :
+You can test it at the following adress : https://ryww0.github.io/Carousel/